🟡 1d Brusselator (automatic)

 Note that what follows is not really optimized on the DifferentialEquations.jl side.
 Indeed, we do not use automatic differentiation, we do not pass the sparsity pattern, ...

 We now turn to a different method based on the flow of the Brusselator.
 To compute this flow (time stepper), we need to be able to solve the differential equation (actually a PDE) associated to the vector field Fbru.
-We will show how to do this with an implicit method Rodas4P from DifferentialEquations.jl.
+We show how to do this with an implicit method Rodas4P from DifferentialEquations.jl.
 Note that the user can pass its own time stepper but for convenience, we use the ones in DifferentialEquations.jl.
 More information regarding the shooting method is contained in Periodic orbits based on the shooting method.

 We then recompute the locus of the Hopf bifurcation points using the same method as above.